Vladulay/quantum-computer-simulation/README.md

 There are several ways to go about applying gate operations.
 - One can directly call the function _gate_operation_ and specify the state and gate, to return a transformed state.
 - One can use the _apply_instruction_ function.
 For this, one has to create an instance of the _instruction_ class and define gate and target qubits, which are properties of this object.
-- One can apply a list of instructions with the _reduce_ function from the _functools_ package and _apply_instruction_list_.
+- One can apply a list of instructions with the _reduce_ function from the _functools_ package and _apply_instruction_.
 This is the simplest way to quickly apply large circuits.

 ### Instruction Class
 Has four properties, which one can define in a list in this order to use the instructional list syntax